High Risk

 Engaging in one or more high-risk activities

 It’s no secret that being hit with the term “high-risk” is a professional liability.
-After all, some folks simply will not do business with you if you fit the high-risk criteria.
 If Square deactivated your account, it might be because you’re selling goods or services prohibited by Square or because you’re engaging in one or more high-risk activities, such as:

 • The selling of illegal goods like adult services, drug paraphernalia, occult materials, or hateful products